 South Africa’s liveliest city, no trip to the country would be complete without visiting Johannesburg.
 In addition to experiencing everyday city life, visits to fascinating places like The Apartheid Museum and Cradle of Humankind are a must.
 And for a fun theme park, Gold Reef City is definitely the one.

 Johannesburg is full of great restaurants too, and dishes like tamatie bredie (tomato stew) is a must try.
 Tuck in and enjoy, and worry about any mess later.
-You can get out stains from this South African favourite in the same way you know how to remove ketchup from clothes.

 Table Mountain overlooks Cape Town and is undoubtedly one of THE places to visit whilst in SA.
 It was voted one of the New 7 Wonders of the World in 2011 and is best explored with a hike.
 The views from the top will be more than worth it and so will the nature you’ll see on the way.